JambletonE/Loudspeaker-Design-Tool-with-Teensy-4-Code-Greneration/README.md

 Simulation output for frequency and time domain plots can be seen here.

+To run the model navigate to the Simulation tab and select 'run'.

 Various outputs of the tool can be seen below, some axis have been edited for readability: